(this is a demo site)

 • Pack 360 Classrooms

 To address this problem and expand access to affordable health insurance for children and families, Allies for Children partnered with the Office of Mayor William Peduto, the Allegheny County Health Department, the Consumer Health Coalition and Enroll America.
 The group developed a plan called Healthy Together and later received a $200,000 implementation grant from the National League of Cities to connect children to available health care coverage and ensure they received the basic services they need and deserve.
 Due to the success of the campaign, Pittsburgh was prominently featured in reports about the national initiative.
-Continued work in children’s health insurance policy areas.
-To continue advocacy efforts around healthcare, Allies for Children is developing a Southwestern Pennsylvania plan to support the extension of CHIP funding.
+To continue advocacy efforts around healthcare, Allies for Children convened a Southwestern Pennsylvania coalition to educate legislators about the importance of both CHIP and Medicaid.
+Although recent attempts to repeal the Affordable Care Act and restrict federal funding failed, the coalition will continue its advocacy efforts to ensure children’s health is a priority among lawmakers.

 Currently, Allies for Children is working to create policies to ensure that health plan provider networks offer children adequate care and access to a sufficient number of doctors, without having to travel long distances from their homes.
 Health insurance coverage is important, but without quality, affordable and timely care, even insured children may not receive the treatment they need and deserve.
 New managed care regulations require states to set new criteria for quality of pediatric care, including the accessibility of pediatric providers.
 The goal is for the Department of Health to adopt evidence-based standards, including oversight provisions, by the July 1, 2018 deadline.